diego0020/lab_vision/lab3_hybrid/readme.md

 ## Homework

 A hybrid image based on own images was created.
 The best attempt was made in order to be original.
 The images was cropped and aligned to get a good effect using *gimp* linux software.
-Finally, the following was uploaded to the folder repository *MyPhotos*:
+Finally, the following files were uploaded to the folder repository *MyPhotos*:

 - The original used images *IMG_20141225_004002.jpg* (a young relative) and *IMG_20141225_003853.jpg* (his grandma).
 - The processed images (bmp converted, cropped and aligned) *GrandmaFace.bmp* and *YoungRelativeFace.bmp* showing only their faces.